Actindo-AG/Documentation/Cloudinary/Integration/02_ManageCloudinaryAttributes.md

   > [Info] You can assign the attribute to multiple sets.
 Repeat the steps **7** to **8** to assign the attribute to a further attribute set.
 To delete the assignment to a selected set, click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button right to the set.

 9. Configure the appropriate settings in the *CONFIGURATION* section.
 The configuration can also be edited subsequently.
 For detailed information about the Cloudinary configuration settings, see [Configure a Cloudinary attribute](#configure-a-cloudinary-attribute).

 10. Click the [SAVE] button in the upper right corner.
-  The new Cloudinary attribute is saved.
+  The new Cloudinary attribute has been saved.
 The *Create attribute* view is closed.

-11. Press **F5** to initialize the Core1 Platform and to apply the changes.
+11. Press **F5** to initialize the *Core1 Platform* and to apply the changes.

 ## Configure a Cloudinary attribute